More

 After a tiring journey of 66 days, the group dropped anchor near the tip of Cape Cod, far north of their intended destination, at the mouth of the Hudson River.

 One month later, the Puritans sailed through Massachusetts Bay and began the work of setting up a village at Plymouth.
 However, the visitors spent their first winter on the ship.
+This thanksgiving story for kids is not just about a feast but about perseverance and unity.

 Historians say that half of the settlers died of cold and a contagious disease on the ship.
 In March, the remaining settlers moved to the nearby coastal area, which was then inhabited by many Native American tribes.
+This part of the history of thanksgiving story for kids can be a bit sad, but it’s important to know.

 One day, Samoset, a leader of the local Abenaki people, and Tisquantum (also known as Squanto) visited the settlers.
 Squanto, who belonged to the local Wampanoag community, knew English.
 Squanto taught the Puritans, weakened by malnutrition and illness, how to cultivate corn, extract sap from maple trees, catch fish in the rivers and avoid poisonous plants.
-After several meetings, in March 1621, a formal agreement was made between the native people and the settlers, also mentioned in the history books as colonists, for mutual cooperation.
+His teachings are a crucial part of the thanksgiving for kids to understand, as it shows the importance of friendship and learning from one another.

 Watch this video to help your kids know all about the Thanksgiving story!